 While there remains a whole to be said for actually living in Asia if you want to do business in it, it’s altogether possible in the day and age of online eCommerce, where you sell a professional service or product sourced via Alibaba and sold on Amazon, to build ties, business, and to engage with the region.

-Finally.
-That old and boring word.
-Just like any region in the world, there are areas in business and society that can go against the grain of what you may believe to be right.
+Finally, that old and boring word.
+Just like any region in the world, there are areas in Asian business and society that can go against the grain of what you may believe to be right.

 By no means is this exclusive to Asia.
-This can happen in any region in any part of the world – but because so much growth and attention is on Asia – it is in this region many people may encounter this issue most vividly.
-And even if you’re a veteran in the digital field – perhaps you’ve been a ghostwriter for many‚ many years now – you don’t have to divorce your values from your work to progress.
+This can happen in any region in any part of the world – but because so much growth and attention is on Asia – it is in this region many people may encounter these issues most vividly.
+Even if you’re a veteran in the digital field – perhaps you’ve been a ghostwriter for many‚ many years now – you don’t have to divorce your values from your work to progress.

 Interacting in Asia